 Music Theory

 The area emphasizes comprehensive musicianship.
-Undergraduates receive solid training in theory, aural skills, and keyboard skills, while graduate students are encouraged to pursue performance and composition as well as analytic, writing, and musicianship skills.
+Undergraduates receive solid training in theory, aural skills, and keyboard skills, while graduate students are encouraged to pursue performance and composition as well as analytical, writing, and musicianship skills.